Completely (Quasi-)Uniform Nested Boolean Steiner Quadruple Systems: Preliminaries

 While the concept of quasi-uniform nested SQSs was introduced in~\cite{chee2024pairs}, their constructions and further properties were not extensively examined.
-This paper investigates these aspects, with a particular focus on the completely quasi-uniform case, which has not been studied previously.

-Recall that a nested SQS($v$) is \emph{completely quasi-uniform} if all pairs in $\binom{V}{2}$ appear as nested pairs, and the difference between the multiplicities of any two nested pairs is at most one, but not all nested pairs have the same multiplicity.
+As an analog of Theorem~\ref{thm:all_uniform}, we derive below a necessary condition for the existence of a completely quasi-uniform nested SQS.

 \begin{theorem} If a completely quasi-uniform nested $\SQS(v)$ exists, then $v \equiv 4 \pmod{6}$ and the multiplicity of each pair is either $\frac{v-4}{6}$ or $\frac{v+2}{6}$.
 More precisely, in a completely quasi-uniform nested $\SQS(v)$, there are $\frac{v(v-1)}{3}$ nested pairs with multiplicity $\frac{v-4}{6}$ and $\frac{v(v-1)}{6}$ nested pairs with multiplicity $\frac{v+2}{6}$. \end{theorem} \begin{proof} Suppose there are $n_0$ nested pairs with multiplicity $\mu$ and $n_1$ nested pairs with multiplicity $\mu+1$.
 Then the following equations hold: